Lay’s unveils chips made with potatoes grown from NFL soil - NewsBreak

 - Use #LaysGoldenGrounds or #Sweepstakes and the official NFL hashtag for your favorite team in the tweet

-“The limited-edition chips are our way of celebrating fans who stand by their teams through victory, defeat and everything in between,” said Stacy Taffet, vice president of marketing, Frito-Lay North America.How to order Girl Scout Cookies on DoorDash
+“The limited-edition chips are our way of celebrating fans who stand by their teams through victory, defeat and everything in between,” said Stacy Taffet, vice president of marketing, Frito-Lay North America.Cory Curtis: Post Season NFL Power Rankings

 The Lay’s Golden Grounds Sweepstakes begins on Jan.
 11 at 8 a.m. and ends on Jan.
 25. Find eligibility requirements here .
 Lay’s also launched a YouTube video featuring NFL Hall of Famer Jerry Rice about the Golden Grounds chips.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.